 What do you do when the research is inconclusive?
 Talk to your doctor before trying anything.
 If you want to try intermittent fasting to see if it could help you lose weight and you have hypothyroidism, involve your doctor in the process so you’re not going at it alone.

-Once you’ve done so and got the all clear, give our SIMPLE quiz a try.
-It’s really easy to get started with intermittent fasting with our help, and the SIMPLE app has so many useful features, like:
+Once you’ve done so and got the all clear, give our Simple quiz a try.
+It’s really easy to get started with intermittent fasting with our help, and the Simple app has so many useful features, like:

 Get your free account set up and see what you can achieve with some extra support.